giswqs/geodev/README.md

 ## Features

--   Creat interactive maps with minimal lines of code
+-   Create interactive maps with minimal lines of code
--   Greatea tool for GIS
+-   Great tool for GIS
+-   hello world